SAP-samples/teched2025-AI165/exercises/ex2/README.md

       }'
     ```

-5. The Agent says it requires an additional input, which is of course the short description of the ticket.
+5. The agent says it requires an additional input, which is of course the short description of the ticket.
 Provide it and reference again the previous task id.
-This way the Agent knows the request is related to the same task.
+This way the agent knows the request is related to the same task.

     ```
     curl --request POST \